-Ergonomics is a field of science, dealing with the comfort and safety of the human body by adjusting tools, workstations, & work processes to fit the worker.
+Ergonomics is a field of science, that deals with the comfort and safety of the human body by adjusting tools, workstations, & work processes to fit the worker.

 Good ergonomics can improve your health, give you a better experience, and increase productivity.

-The ergonomics of an individual is unique as it is designed on the basis of size, shape, strength, and ability of the individual workers.
+The ergonomics of an individual are unique as it is designed on the basis of the size, shape, strength, and ability of the individual worker.
 Different ergonomics of each individual call for different designs in equipment, furniture, workstation, and routines

 Different musculoskeletal disorders associated with poor ergonomics are: